fernandezvara/maptree/readme.md

 # maptree

 This is a helper library that can be useful if you need to describe data in a tree.

-Imagine a directory to show with files or any other data that can be structured in that way.
+A directory with files to show or any other data that can be structured in that way (documentation, etc).

 *This is not a radix tree and does not pretend it in any way.*